hapax/hapax.github.io/assets/chuzenji.md

 The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems more defined by its shifting proximity to other things than by any properties of its own.
-It is in between, or around, but never "here".
+It is in between, or around---stringing out a loose "V" between two pretty waterfalls and the eponymous temple---but never "here".
+Appropriately enough, the day I arrived, Chuzenji was huddled in a blanket of mist and almost invisible; the town that wasn't there.
+Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain, 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalks, if the brochure from Nikko station was to be believed.

-It strings out a loose "V" between two pretty waterfalls and the eponymous temple, dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in states of disrepair.
+Dotting the lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in states of disrepair.
 It is a tourist town washed up on the shore, a residue of the 80s boom which